rns/kollos-luif-doc/d2l/spec.md

 ## LUIF Rules

-LUIF rules are built as Lua tables, whose fields can be built using direct-to-Lua functions and literals specified above.
+LUIF rules are written as Lua tables, whose fields can be set using D2L functions and literals specified above.

 ### Single RHS alternative